The Best Universities and Degrees for Fighting Human Trafficking

-The Best Universities Fighting Human Trafficking is a list of the best universities located in the U.S. that are studying and fighting human trafficking in various important ways.
+The Best Universities and Degrees for Fighting Human Trafficking is a list of the best universities located in the U.S. that are studying and fighting human trafficking in various important ways.

 These universities offer academic programs, resources, and initiatives for understanding, tracking, and fighting human trafficking locally, federally, and internationally.